North Korea fires intercontinental ballistic missile after threatening US

 - Published

-North Korea has fired a suspected intercontinental ballistic missile (ICBM), Japanese officials report.
+North Korea has fired a suspected intercontinental ballistic missile (ICBM), Japanese and South Korean officials report.

-The long-range missile has been in flight for more than an hour and is expected to land short of Japanese waters on Wednesday morning, Japan's defence minister said.
+The long-range missile flew for more than an hour before landing short of Japanese waters on Wednesday morning.

-Pyongyang's launch comes after it threatened retaliation against alleged US spy plane incursions over its land.
+Pyongyang's launch comes after it threatened retaliation against what it said were recent US spy plane incursions over its territory.

 Earlier this week it threatened to shoot down such planes.

-Washington has dismissed the accusations, saying its military actions were in line with international law.
+Washington has dismissed the accusations, saying its military patrols are in line with international law.

+Security tensions have ramped up on the peninsula this year after a flurry of missile activity from North Korea.

+The US and South Korea have increased joint military drills in the area, in response to Pyongyang's multiple launches and pledges to increase its weapons development.

+North Korea this year has conducted dozens of launches- including of a spy satellite which failed.

+In April, it also claimed to have tested its "most powerful" missile to date- a solid-fuel ICBM reportedly easier to launch than a liquid-fuelled version.

-On Wednesday, both Japanese and South Korean military officials reported detecting the missile's launch around 10:00 local time (01:00 GMT).
+On Wednesday morning, both Japanese and South Korean military officials reported Pyongyang's missile launch near immediately.

-Both countries later reported the missile was believed to be an ICBM, a long-range missile that can traverse continents.
+While it was still flying, authorities determined it to be a long-range missile.

+It flew eastwards from Pyongyang from more than an hour before landing in the sea around 11:15 Japan time, the Japanese Coast Guard reported.

 ICBMs are particularly worrying because of their long range, including mainland United States.